microsoft/ivy/doc/proving.md

 ```
 A property requires a proof (see below).
 If a proof is not supplied,
-IVy applies its proof tactic `auto`.
-This calls the automated prover
+IVy applies its default proof tactic `auto`.
+This calls the
-Z3 to attempt to prove the property from the previously admitted
+automated prover Z3 to attempt to prove the property from the
-judgments in the current context.
+previously admitted judgments in the current context.

+The `auto` tactic works by generating a *verification condition* to
+be checked by Z3.
+This is a formula whose validity implies that the
+proeprty is admissible in the current context.
+In this case, the
+verification condition is:

+    #   (forall X,Y. r(X,Y) -> r(Y,X)) -> (r(n,X) -> r(X,n))

+That is, it states that axiom `symmetry_r` implies property `myprop`.
+IVy checks that this formula is within a logical fragment that Z3 can
+decide, then passes the formula to Z3.
+If Z3 finds that the formula is
+valid, the property is admitted.

 Definitions
 -----------